kneo/indi-bresserexos2/Documentation/Troubleshooting.md

 If you are done without being able to reproduce the problem, chances are high, you have encounter side effects, with your equipment.
 You can stop the process in the terminal using the keyshortcut `CTRL`+`C`.

-Also the application log in the EKOs software does contain useful information so copy and paste that into a file and provide that too.
+Also the application log in the EKOs software does contain useful information so copy and paste that into a file and provide that too, if possible.

 ![Application Log](start-local-instance-4.png?raw=true)